High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Numerical Methods

 \subsection{Initial configuration and boundary conditions}

 The simulation domain is initialized with a single current sheet in Harris equilibrium.
-The magnetic field profile is given by $\bm{B} = B_{\rm up} \hat{\bm{x}} \tanh{(z/\delta_{\rm cs})}$, where $x$ and $z$ are the coordinates along and transverse to the current sheet, correspondingly, and $\delta_{\rm cs}$ is the initial half-thickness of the current sheet.
+The magnetic field profile is given by $\bm{B} = B_{\rm up} \hat{\bm{x}} \tanh{(z/\delta_{\rm cs})}$, i.e., no guide field is present, where $x$ and $z$ are the coordinates along and transverse to the current sheet, correspondingly, and $\delta_{\rm cs}$ is the initial half-thickness of the current sheet.
 We initialize uniform thermal upstream pair plasma with a mixture of ions of overall number density, $n_{\rm up}=n_i + n_e + n_{e^+} = 2n_e$, and a low temperature, $T_{\rm up} / (m_e c^2) = 10^{-4}$.
-In all simulations presented in the main text, the ions constitute a fraction $f_i=0.01$ of the total number of particles, and we set the ion-to-electron mass ratio to be $m_i/m_e=1$.
+In all simulations presented in the main text, the ions constitute a fraction $f_i=0.01$ of the total number of particles\footnote{A simulation with no ions, but otherwise identical to \texttt{1dx1kCool02}, demonstrates similar overall dynamics of the reconnection process.}, and we set the ion-to-electron mass ratio to be $m_i/m_e=1$.
 This is justified because in the process of reconnection at high pair magnetization, $\sigma=B^2/(4\pi n_e m_e c^2)\gtrsim 10^3$ (for the realistic mass ratio), ions are quickly accelerated to relativistic energies, $\gtrsim \sigma (m_e/m_i)\geq 1$, similarly to pairs \citep[e.g.,][]{Werner2018}.
 We do not expect a realistic ion-to-electron mass ratio to lead to different results as long as the plasma inertia is dominated by pairs, $n_i m_i/(2 n_e m_e) = f_i\cdot (m_i/m_e) \lesssim 1$.\footnote{This situation applies to the current sheets in pulsar magnetospheres and can be relevant to the pair-dominated coronae of accreting black holes.} These assumptions are validated in the Appendix~\ref{app:concentration}, where we vary both the mass ratio (up to $m_i/m_e=25$) and the fraction of ions, $f_i$.

 The magnetization parameter of the upstream plasma, is fixed at $\sigma=50$.
 The current sheet is initialized as a hot electron-positron-ion plasma of density $n_{\rm cs} = N_{\rm cs} n_{\rm up} \cosh^{-2}{(z/\delta_{\rm cs})}$, and temperature $T_{\rm cs}/(m_e c^2) = 2\sigma / N_{\rm cs}$, where $N_{\rm cs} = 3$ is the maximum overdensity of the layer.
 Thus, the thermal plasma pressure inside the current sheet balances the pressure of the upstream magnetic field, $B_{\rm up}^2/8\pi$.
-The initial thickness of the current layer, $\delta_{\rm cs}$ is large enough so the tearing instability is not seeded by the numerical noise.
+The initial thickness of the current layer, $\delta_{\rm cs}=7 d_e$, is large enough so the tearing instability is not seeded by the numerical noise.